MFA from the Royal Danish Art Academy.

 Co-runner, editor and curator of Mondo Books, an artist run mobile art-bookshop.

 Miriam Haile’s artistic practice focuses on questions around migration, urban isolation, and border politics.
 Often presented within multimedia installations she instigate an interdisciplinary dialogue, with a political landscape, investigating how one might understand moving imagery and it´s archive.

 In her resent work she has revisited different methods of examining video archives and looked into how online archives can be understood as a form of new “future” documents.

 With a political landscape, cartographies, and affective potential her projects hopes to play a critical actor in the art field of examining and perhaps confronting the viewer/reader on their objectivity and also investigate how one might understand how moving imagery produce meaning.

-Talk: Together with Annarosa Krøyer Holm she presented the archive on Thursday January 5th 2017 at 5-7 pm for the opening event.
+Miriam Haile and Annarosa Krøyer Holm presented the archive on Thursday January 5th 2017 at 5-7 pm for the opening event of the exhibition Unravelings.